apache/iceberg/site/docs/java-api-quickstart.md

 ### Using a Hadoop catalog

 A Hadoop catalog doesn't need to connect to a Hive MetaStore, but can only be used with HDFS or similar file systems that support atomic rename.
-To get a Hadoop catalog see:
+Concurrent writes with a Hadoop catalog are not safe with a local FS or S3.
+To create a Hadoop catalog:

 ```java
 import org.apache.hadoop.conf.Configuration;